ivonunes/plumekit/docs/start/getting-started.md

 ## Define a model

-Generate a model, or write one by hand. `@Model` reads your type at compile time and emits the schema, a row codec, and typed query columns:
+Generate a model, or write one by hand. `@Model` reads your type at compile time and emits the schema, a row codec and typed query columns:

 ```sh
 plumekit generate model Post title:string body:text published:bool